MCPS Strategic Plan FY 2022-2025

 Objective

-• Provide schools with professional training and resources to enable them to implement student well-being best practices related to referrals, root cause analysis and targeted interventions, and to document those interventions.
+• Give schools the resources and training they need to implement student well-being practices related to referrals, honoring humanity, root cause analysis, and targeted and documented interventions.

-• Regularly schedule attendance data monitoring meetings at the school and central office levels.
+• Hold regular meetings about attendance data tracking, at both school and central office levels.

 Metrics of Success